BIOL 371: Tropical Ecosystems: Conservation and Development in Belize

 How can successful conservation work occur such that the well-being of local people is not compromised or even promoted?
 And how can human-centered development work be done in such a way that the natural ecosystem to which humans belong is not degraded?

 Tropical ecosystems contain the highest concentration of Earth’s biodiversity.
 Under the pressures of human population growth and resource use, tropical ecosystems are also experiencing the highest rates of biodiversity loss.
-How can successful conservation work occur such that the well-being of local people is not compromised or even promoted?
-And how can human-centered development work be done in such a way that the natural ecosystem to which humans belong is not degraded?
-These are the fundamental questions we engage as we survey a variety of tropical habitats in Belize - including coral reefs, mangrove swamps, rivers and streams, tropical rain forests, and mountain pinelands.
-Daily field trips will combine plant and animal identification, investigation of ecosystem processes and evaluation of human impact.
-Course evaluation will be based on a daily journal, active participation in course activities and evening discussions, as well as one written test.
-To prepare for the course, students will be asked to attend three two-hour sessions during the fall 2023 semester.
-Course evaluation will be based on a daily journal, active participation in course activities, and one test.
+How can successful conservation work occur such that the well-being of local people is not compromised but rather promoted?
+And how can human- centered development work be done in a way that does not degrade the natural ecosystem to which humans belong?
+These are the fundamental questions we engage as we survey a variety of tropical habitats in Belize - including coral reefs, mangrove swamps, rivers and streams, tropical rain forests, lowland savannahs, and mountain pinelands.
+Daily field trips will combine plant and animal identification, investigation of ecosystem processes, evaluation of human impact, and cultural exchange.
+Course evaluation will be based on a daily journal, active participation in course activities and evening discussions, a presentation, and one written qualitative test.
+To prepare for the course, students will be required to attend three meetings during the fall 2024 semester.

 Academics